KyriakiGeorgiou/KyriakiGeorgiou/README.md

-- 👋 Hi, I’m @KyriakiGeorgiou
+- 👋 Hi, I’m @KyriakiGeorgiou I have a bachelors degree in Computer Science and I'm working towards my master in AI
 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning machine learning, representation learning and text mining